 Take a look at these groups who could always use an extra thank you:

 This is just the tip of the iceberg.
 You can even offer discounts for birthdays, anniversaries, or simply because you want to brighten someone's day.

-Douglas Cleaners, located in Birmingham, MI, decided to make a difference by offering free dry cleaning for peoples’ interview outfits.
-Since many job seekers have faced difficulty durning this global pandemic, the owners decided to show their appreciation for people trying to get back on their feet.
+Real-world inspiration: Douglas Cleaners, located in Birmingham, MI, decided to make a difference by offering free dry cleaning for peoples' interview outfits.
+Since many job seekers have faced difficulty during the global pandemic, the owners decided to show their appreciation for people trying to get back on their feet.

 Another approach is giving discounts to customers who donate money to a specific cause or local charity.
 Not only does this help your business give back, but it also makes your community more giving and generous as a whole.

 #5 Host a social charity event (in-person or virtually)

 Your business can be more than just a place of commerce-it can also be a gathering place where neighbors come to enjoy a sense of community.
 Try hosting: